swmannepalli/Azure-Data-Factory-CI-CD/Files/AzureDevOps/Prod-Prerequisites/DevOps-Prerequisites.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 1. Creating Azure DevOps project
-2. Create ARM Service connection to Non-Prod subscription - A Service Connection is required for Azure DevOps Continuous Build and Continuous Release Pipelines to talk to external and remote services and execute tasks.
+2. Create ARM Service connection to Prod subscription - A Service Connection is required for Azure DevOps Continuous Build and Continuous Release Pipelines to talk to external and remote services and execute tasks.
 If you want to understand what happens when you create an ARM serice connection, check [this](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/azure-rm-endpoint?view=azure-devops#what-happens-when-you-create-an-arm-service-connection)
 3. Check if your ogranization has free tier Microsoft hosted parallel jobs assigned, if not submit a request.
 Refer [this](https://microsoft.seismic.com/share/PTVT8mQ8WgGGHWTWJVHhHq3DbVD) link to understand more on parallel jobs.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------